tmb5cg/Fifa-Autobidder/README.md

 ## Intro

-This project is an Autobidder trading bot that buys and sells players on the FUT (FIFA 22 Ultimate Team) Transfer Market.
+This project is an Autobidder trading bot that buys and sells players on the FUT (FIFA 22 Ultimate Team) Transfer Market web application.

 For detailed documentation on configuring the bot, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing).
 For issues or support, join our Discord community [here](https://discord.gg/3ZuA9w6Szk).